mwaeckerlin/bind/README.md

     1. the IP address
     2. list of subdomains, if any subdomain points to a different IP address, just assign it with equal and prefix `A:`, to redirect to another domain, just assign the domain e.g. `-e any.url='123.45.67.89;abc www.main=A:12.34.56.78 dev=www.main def'` configures IP address `123.45.67.89` for `any.url`, `abc.any.url`, `def.any.url`, sets IP address `12.34.56.78` for `www.main.any.url` and sets `dev` as `CNAME` entry to `www.main`.
     3. all following semicolon separated lines that are added as is to the DNS record for full flexibility
+ - `TRANSFER`: IP address to allow DNS transfer (master to secondary)
  - `LETSENCRYPT`: Set environment variable `LETSENCRYPT` to:
      - `on`: enable certificate download (default)
      - `off`: do not download certificates